I, For One, Welcome Our New Insect Overlords

 “I, for one, welcome our new insect overlords” is a memorable quote from the 1977 film adaptation of H.G.
 Wells' short story Empire of the Ants.
 In online conversations, the phrase can be used to suggest that an outsider group or entity is powerful enough to rule over humanity.
 In discussion forums and chatrooms, its phrasal template "I, for one, welcome our new X overlords" has been widely used to express mock submission towards an obsessively controlling individual for the sake of humor.

-A film adaptation of the H.G.
+The phrase is frequently misattributed to a film adaptation of the H.G.
 Wells science fiction story Empire of the Ants was released on July 29th, 1977, which revolved around giant mutated ants attempting to destroy humankind.
-In the film, actress Joan Collins reacts to the insect threat by saying, “I, for one, welcome our new insect overlords.”
+In the film, actress Joan Collins reacts to the insect threat by saying a similar line, "Don’t you see, we mustn’t’ disobey them.
+We must take care of them and we must help them."

 The quote gained popularity after the airing of the 1994 episode of The Simpsons, “Deep Space Homer”, in which news announcer Kent Brockman mistakenly assumes the Earth is about to be invaded by giant space ants.
 Fearing for his life, he announces his willingness to submit to the imagined invaders.